getantidote/getantidote.github.io/_sections/07-commands.md

 ## Home

-You can also see where antidote is keeping the plugins with the `home` command:
+You can see where antidote is keeping the plugins with the `home` command:

 ```console
 $ antidote home